 Financial aid is usually applicable toward the required costs of approved Texas State study abroad programs, including faculty-led programs, international exchange programs, and affiliated programs.
 Please note that there is no guarantee that a student will receive enough financial aid to completely cover the total costs of the study abroad program.
+Financial aid will not be dispersed until 10 days before your program departs.
 Contact the Texas State Office of Financial Aid and Scholarships for more information about this option.
 Students should begin investigating the funding options for study abroad, including grants, personal savings, scholarships, and loans, as soon as possible.

 Please note there are limits on the number of hours that may be taken via extension studies, which includes study abroad courses.
 Texas State students may take up to thirty credit hours via extension studies.